kakairesteven/kakairesteven.github.io/_pages/about.md

 Hello there, I am Kakaire Steven, a Machine Learning and Software Engineer working at the intersection of Machine Learning and Software Engineering.

-I am currently building Machine Learning tools for Software Security Engineering.
+I am currently building Machine Learning tools that improve Software Engineering processes.